($675 tuition - $135 tuition deposit = $540 balance)

 Class Description: Students will benefit from Saxon’s incremental approach to assignments and testing, while the course content itself is similar to any traditional Euclidean geometry course.
-Inductive and deductive reasoning and two-column proofs are introduced early in the year and reinforced throughout the course.
-Students will perform geometric constructions with a compass and straightedge and learn and apply properties of circles, triangles, quadrilaterals and other polygons.
+Inductive and deductive reasoning and two-column proofs are introduced and reinforced throughout the course.
+Students will learn and apply the properties of circles, triangles, quadrilaterals, and other polygons.
 They will also find the area of these figures and the volume of geometric solids.
 Students will understand transformations, reflections, rotations and dilations of figures on the coordinate plane and apply the Pythagorean Theorem to numerous problem-solving situations.
 Finally, students will learn and apply trigonometric ratios, the Law of Sines and Cosines, and trigonometric identities.
-This is a challenging course that encourages higher level thinking skills.
+This is a challenging course that encourages higher-level thinking skills.

 Credits: 1 (Math)

-Prerequisite: Students must have successfully completed Algebra 1 before taking Geometry and may elect to take Algebra II before or after Geometry.
+Prerequisite: Students must have successfully completed Algebra 1 (with 85% or better) before taking this particular Summer Geometry course.